clubajax/advanced-react/README.md

     yarn start

-Webpage will be available at `http://localhost:8888/`
+Page will be available at `http://localhost:8888/`

 Login:
     user: anything